Inheriting a home from your parents is a deeply personal experience, one that blends emotion with legal and financial responsibility.

 Key considerations:

-- Moving in makes the home your main residence, which means:
+Moving in and making the home your only or main residence means:

 Option 2 – Rent It Out